alexlopezcifuentes/Distillation-Attention/README.md

     $ conda activate DCTKnowledgeDistillation

 ## Datasets
+We provide the following scripts to download the necesary datasets.
+These script are intended to ease the process but it is filled with Authors's original links, any query regarding the datasets or links should be asked to them:

+ - **ADE20K**

+	   $ ./Scripts/download_ADE20K.sh

+ - **SUN397**

+	 	$ ./Scripts/download_SUN397.sh
+ - **MIT67**

+	 	$ ./Scripts/download_MIT67.sh

 ## Training

 This section provides a few examples on how to train the models from the paper.
 Training is divided into Teachers, Baselines and Proposed DCT-based Knowledge Distillation.